Embracing asynchronous work: the future of productivity

 Companies embracing this see the results.
 Employees block their mornings for deep work.
 Handle messages in afternoon batches.
 Deliver better work with less stress.

-That’s a trade everyone should make.
+That is a trade everyone should make.

-Parallel progress: how async teams achieve more
+Parallel progress - how async teams achieve more

 Async teams work in parallel.
 Multiple workstreams advance simultaneously.